hellonicha/hellonicha.github.io/_pages/talks.md

 author_profile: true
 ---

+- Applications of Deep Learning in fMRI and Autism
+*Yale Translational Research Imaging Center Seminar*
+Yale School of Medicine, New Haven, CT
+April 2019

 - [Learning from fMRI using Recurrent Neural Networks with Applications in Autism](/files/dvornek_fmri_seminar_2018.pdf)
 *Yale MRRC fMRI Seminar Series*
 Yale School of Medicine, New Haven, CT